Before and after the reducer

 Future<void> before() async { ... }

-This means you can use before()
+This lets you use before() to check for preconditions

 // Shows a dialog if there is no internet connection,